matthewdmdolan/world-bank-economic-indicators-db/README.md

 20. External Debt
 21. Trade

 Despite the multitude of topics, only economy and growth statistics have been pulled for the time being due to some upcoming time-series analysis of financial data at work.
-As a result, I wanted a robust dataset to trial some of the more obscure r packages on.
+As a result, I wanted a robust, accessible dataset to trial some of the more obscure r packages on.

 Consequently, I decided to build a simple data model using the economy and growth metrics.
-Following the API calls, the data was then  normalised to a model with a values fact table, alongside country, income level.
+Following the API calls, the data was then  normalised to tables in SQLite with a values fact table, alongside country, income level, an indicators info and also a source table for all the different government sources to provide context.

+Lunar modeller was used to visualise the data model.
+Pytest has been utilised and I tried to introduce dbt but the sqlite package is sub-optimal due to it being a third-party community project.